article background

 Energy Australia logo

 EnergyAustralia previously allowed residential electricity customers opt into its ‘Go Neutral’ product, which saw carbon emissions fully offset through the purchase of carbon offset units.
 These units met the eligibility requirements of the government’s Climate Active Carbon Neutral Standard.
-However, as of February 2024 this product is no longer available.
+However, as of February 2024 this product is no longer available to new customers.

 Does it cost extra to offset my emissions?